-“FSA Eligible" refers to a product or service that will (likely) be covered by your Flexible Spending Account.
+“FSA eligible" refers to a product or service that will (likely) be covered by your Flexible Spending Account (FSA).
 The IRS determines FSA eligibility by defining “qualified medical expenses" as covered expenses for medical and dental care.
 Check out IRS Publication 502 or our FSA eligibility list to understand what is covered.

 In order for something to be considered a “qualified" medical expense, it must be for the primary purpose of diagnosing, treating, curing, mitigating, or preventing a medical condition.
-Cosmetic expenses or anything benefiting general health or personal hygiene (such as a gym memberships, vitamins, or toothpaste) will be excluded from qualified expenses.
+Cosmetic expenses or anything benefiting general health or personal hygiene (such as a gym memberships, vitamins, or toothpaste) are excluded from qualified expenses.

 Your FSA can cover qualified medical expenses for:

 - Yourself and your spouse

 - Any eligible dependents (including children through the age of 26)